-You should be aware that the amount of time required to free space after an object is deleted depends on a number of factors:
+The amount of time required to free space after an object is deleted depends on several factors:

 - Whether object copies are synchronously removed or are queued for removal later (for client delete requests). - Other factors such as the number of objects in the grid or the availability of grid resources when object copies are queued for removal (for both client deletes and other methods).